-The Cirque du Litor is one of the most picturesque roads in the world, joining the famous Col d’Aubisque and beautiful Col du Soulor along what appears to be no more than a craggy cliff edge.
-Steeped in Tour de France history, it first featured in the 1910 Tour during an unfathomable 300km stage from Bagnères de Luchon to the Atlantic coast.
-Ride in awe at the Cirque du Litor before taking a breather for coffee and cake at the summit of the Soulor.
-Now awaits the first big descent of the week and what an absolute stunner it is.
+As the Tour heads into its first rest day, we’ll turn our gaze towards the Col du Soulor.
+From the north the Soulor is a hidden gem that was featured in the 2019 race and is a climb that always leaves us in awe at its serenity as you start to ascend deep into the mountains, feeling the magnitude and beauty of your surrounds as you do.
+After a summit break, be welcomed in the Cirque du Litor, one of the most picturesque roads in the world that joins the famous Col d’Aubisque and beautiful Col du Soulor along what appears to be no more than a craggy cliff edge.
+This stunning road is also steeped in Tour de France history as it first featured in the 1910 Tour during an unfathomable 326km stage from Bagnères de Luchon to the Atlantic coast.
+Ride in awe at the Cirque du Litor before taking a breather for coffee and Gâteau Basque at the summit of the Aubisque.

 This is a general itinerary to give you a good idea of what to expect.
 We may make some adjustments if we think we can further improve the week or if we need to dodge Mother Nature at any time.

-We have 5 beautifully appointed en-suite guest bedrooms which can hold a total of 10 people*.
+We have 5 beautifully appointed en-suite guest bedrooms which can hold a total of 12 people.
 All of our rooms are named after local peaks or cols and each bring their own unique feel of the Hautes Pyrénées to life.

 4 rooms are located in the Grange and 1 room is located in the Maison de Maître.
 All are warmly appointed and allow for peaceful relaxation and recovery after a great day of cycling.
-Each room is private and spacious and offers guests flexible accommodation with the choice of either two single beds or one super king size bed.
+Each room is private and spacious and offers flexible accommodation with the choice of either two single beds or one super king size bed.
 Complimentary services available in each room include:

-Please complete the below booking request form so that we can start working with you to confirm your Col Collective cycling tour.
+Please complete the below booking request form so that we can start working with you to confirm your Col Collective cycling adventure.
 We’ll give you a call or send you an email with more details, also prior to booking we can answer any questions that you may have.
-Once you’re happy and have confirmed the booking we ask for 30% of the full price of the tour at this time, with the remaining balance paid in full 8 weeks before the tour.
+Once you’re happy and have confirmed the booking we ask for 30% of the full price of the tour at this time, with the remaining balance paid in full 12 weeks before the tour.
 Changes and cancellations are detailed in our terms and conditions.